Our Upcoming Events

 The City of Oakland’s Construction and Demolition Debris Waste Reduction and Recycling Ordinance (C&D Recycling Ordinance) is part of the City’s efforts to meet local and State mandated requirements to divert materials from landfill disposal, including Oakland’s goal of Zero Waste by 2020.

-The following pages contain information on the Oakland Construction and Demolition Debris Waste Reduction and Recycling Ordinance (C&D Ordinance).
+The links below contain information on the Oakland Construction and Demolition Debris Waste Reduction and Recycling Ordinance (C&D Ordinance) and the Non-Exclusive Franchise (NEF) system for providing collection and hauling services.
 Builders, architects, engineers, property owners, and others will find useful information on these web pages to support their efforts to meet and or exceed the minimum requirements of the C&D Ordinance.

 - Online Submissions (Green Halo)